Leonardo-Boss/suckless-site/tools.suckless.org/blind/index.md

 ### Doesn't blind have any audio support?

 No, it is not clear that there is actually a need for this.
-There are good tools for editing audio, and ffmpeg can be used be used to extract the audio streams from a video or add it to a video.
+There are good tools for editing audio, and ffmpeg can be used to extract the audio streams from a video or add it to a video.

 ### Is it really feasible to edit video without a GUI?